Back pain and osteoporosis bone fractures

 Do osteoporosis and bone fractures cause deformities in the back?

 Small hairline fractures can eventually cause a vertebra to collapse.
-After a number of these small compression fractures, your back will show the effects.
+After a number of these small compression fractures, your back will exhibit the effects.

 Spinal compression fractures can permanently alter the strength and shape of your spine.
 Because the spine is shorter, you will lose height.